Transforming tech upskilling with data-driven insights and holistic learning solutions

 Gamification in employee assessment tools ensure that every healthcare professional’s progress is tracked and reported.
 In return, enabling better evaluations.

 Microsoft, a global leader in technology and innovation, has continuously sought ways to enhance its employee development programs.
-The company recently recognised that traditional performance assessments, which focused solely on numerical ratings and feedback, were insufficient to foster engagement and continuous growth.
+The company recently recognized that traditional performance assessments, which focused solely on numerical ratings and feedback, were insufficient to foster engagement and continuous growth.

 As a result, Microsoft sought to revamp its employee assessments by integrating gamification, providing employees with a more engaging, rewarding, and comprehensive way to assess their skills.